nordineb/k8s-training/README.md

 ## Prerequisites
 ### YAML 101
-You don't have to learn all YAML features, but key concepts you need:
+You don't have to learn all YAML features, but you should known key concepts:
 * Key/Value pairs
 * Array & lists
 * Dictionaty & maps